gchq/sleeper/docs/09-dev-guide.md

 This will display a graph of the dependencies between Sleeper's Maven modules.
 You can use this to explore how the modules relate to one another.

+### `generatePropertiesTemplates.sh`

+This will regenerate the examples and templates for Sleeper configuration properties files.
+Use this if you've made any changes to Sleeper configuration properties.
+This will propagate any changes to property descriptions, ordering, grouping, etc.

 ### `cleanupLogGroups.sh`

 When deploying multiple instances (or running multiple system tests), many log groups will be generated.
 This can make